Aklilu-Mandefro/todo-app-in-javascript-html-and-css/README.md

 This is a simple todo application made with HTML, CSS and Javascript

 ### How to run the App
-running the todo app is very simple - just open index.html in your browser.
+running the todo app is very simple - just open the `index.html` file in your browser.

 ## Preview of the TODO App